chrhartm/donethat-docs/content/api/overview.md

 https://api.donethat.ai
 ```

-All requests and responses use JSON unless noted otherwise.
-The API is currently in beta — endpoints and payloads may change, and rate limits apply per key.
+All requests and responses use JSON.
+The API is currently in beta: endpoints and payloads may change, and rate limits apply per key.

 ## Authentication